Borrelia Antibody (CSF)

 Why do I need this test?

-nervous system.
+system.
 Early signs that Lyme disease has affected the nervous system include:

 Meningitis, an infection of the brain's protective membranes